CGJennings/se3docs/docs/dm-preferences.md

 Starts a new radio button group, which becomes the new *current button group*.

 `addUnmanagedControl(JComponent uc)`
 Adds a component that will not be automatically mapped to setting values; handling this control and any related settings values will be up to you.
 You can subclass FillInPreferenceCategory and override `loadSettings()`, `storeSettings()`, and `isRestartRequired()` as needed.
+The [Plug-in Authoring Kit](dm-pak.md) includes an [example](https://github.com/CGJennings/se3docs/blob/master/Plug-in%20Authoring%20Kit/Code%20Snippets%20and%20Demos/custom-preferences.js) that demonstrates how to accomplish this.

 `addHelp(String helpPage, String label, boolean isWikiPage)`
 Adds a help button that will open a Web page; if `isWikiPage` is `true`, the button will open a page in the standard documentation whose name is given by `helpPage`.